feverittm/spartan-teamlog/README.md

    - Make sure format for name is correct Start uppercase, auto index of ID Hash
    - need to protect member pages using authentication
    - when 'adding' team make member 'active' by default
-- Create seperate time tracking database to track how long people have been to team meetings
+   - Create seperate time tracking database to track how long people have been to team meetings (Database done - Cico)
    - cico database formatting, need reporting page
    - By date (who can to which meetings)
    - By user and total time